Near-Earth object: Projects to minimize the threat

+In 2005, the original USA Spaceguard mandate was extended by the George E. Brown, Jr. Near-Earth Object Survey Act, which calls for NASA to detect 90% of NEOs with diameters of 140 m or greater, by 2020.
+In January 2016, NASA announced the creation of the Planetary Defense Coordination Office (PDCO) to coordinate an effective threat assessment, response and mitigation effort, which reinforced the goal to detect 90% of NEOs 140 m or greater, but without a deadline.
+In September 2020, it was estimated that about half of these have been found, but objects of this size hit the Earth only about once in 30,000 years.
+In December 2023, using a lower absolute brightness estimate for smaller asteroids, the ratio of discovered NEOs with diameters of 140 m or greater was estimated at 38%.
+The Chile-based Vera C. Rubin Observatory, which will survey the southern sky for transient events from 2025, is expected to increase the number of known asteroids by a factor of 10 to 100 and increase the ratio of known NEOs with diameters of 140 m or greater to at least 60%, while the NEO Surveyor satellite, to be launched in 2027, is expected to push the ratio to 76% during its 5-year mission.

 Survey programs aim to identify threats years in advance, giving humanity time to prepare a space mission to avert the threat.

 The ATLAS project, by contrast, aims to find impacting asteroids shortly before impact, much too late for deflection maneuvers but still in time to evacuate and otherwise prepare the affected Earth region.
 Another project, the Zwicky Transient Facility (ZTF), which surveys for objects that change their brightness rapidly, also detects asteroids passing close to Earth.

 Scientists involved in NEO research have also considered options for actively averting the threat if an object is found to be on a collision course with Earth.
 All viable methods aim to deflect rather than destroy the threatening NEO, because the fragments would still cause widespread destruction.
 Deflection, which means a change in the object's orbit months to years prior to the predicted impact, also requires orders of magnitude less energy.